Europe's migrant crisis dominates pope's Cyprus-Greece trip

 “It was like a gift,” said one of the Syrian migrants who come to Italy after Francis’ 2016 visit to Lesbos, Malak Abo.
 Now, Abo works at a donation center run by the Catholic Sant’Egidio charity group in Rome that helped facilitate his 2016 transfer.

-In divided Nicosia, Francis will immediately come face-to-face with the reality of the island’s ethnic cleave, which is also helping to fuel its migration influx.
-Francis will be staying in the Vatican nunciature, or embassy, which is located in the U.N.-controlled buffer zone that divides the island between the Greek Cypriot south and the breakaway Turkish Cypriot north.
+In war-divided Nicosia, Francis will immediately come face-to-face with the reality of the island’s ethnic cleave, which is also helping to fuel its migration influx.
+Francis will be staying in the Vatican nunciature, or embassy, which is located in the United Nations-controlled buffer zone that divides the Greek Cypriot south from the breakaway Turkish Cypriot north.

-Around 80% of all migrants in Cyprus first arrive in the north and then cross the porous U.N. green line to seek asylum in the internationally recognized south, which is a member of the European Union.
-The Cypriot government claims that Turkey systematically sends asylum-seekers to the breakaway north so that they then pressure the island’s southern government.
+Around 80% of all migrants in Cyprus first arrive in the north and then cross the porous U.N. buffer zone to seek asylum in the internationally recognized south, which is a member of the European Union.
+The Cypriot government claims that Turkey systematically sends asylum-seekers to the north so that they then pressure the island’s southern government.

 “If help can come from anywhere, I will grab it,” Enjei said on the eve of Francis’ arrival.
 “And if I’m given the opportunity to like, make a choice, of course, anywhere in Europe will be OK.”

-She and Ejuba paid hundreds of euros to someone in the north who showed them the way to cross through the U.N. line six months ago.
-They would face deportation if they returned to the north, but have been blocked from crossing into the south amid Cyprus’ crackdown on migrants, which has recently included a 27.5 million-euro ($31.8 million) deal with Israel to install a camera system to monitor the 180-kilometer-long (110-mile-long) buffer zone.
+She and Ejuba said they paid hundreds of euros to someone in the north who showed them the way to cross through the U.N. line six months ago.
+They would face deportation if they returned to the north, but have been blocked from crossing into the south amid Cyprus’ crackdown on migrants, which has recently included a 27.5 million-euro ($31.8 million) deal with Israel for a camera system to monitor the 180-kilometer-long (110-mile-long) buffer zone.

-Despite the precarious life they are living in a tent on the U.N. green line, Grace says remaining in southern Cameroon wasn’t an option: Her home was burned down and random shootings and violence made her flee for the bush seeking safety.
+Despite the precarious life they are living in a tent on the U.N. green line, Grace says remaining in southern Cameroon wasn’t an option: Her home was burned down and random shootings and violence made her flee.

 “I don’t regret leaving home.
 I don’t,” she said.
 “Even in my present situation, I still don’t regret it.”